Hudson Valley Shakespeare Festival

-The Hudson Valley Shakespeare Festival (HVSF) is a non-profit professional theater company based in Garrison, New York.
-The festival runs a roughly twelve-week repertory season each year, operating under a large open-air theater tent.
+Hudson Valley Shakespeare (HVS) is a non-profit professional theater company based in Garrison, New York.
+The festival runs a roughly fourteen-week repertory season each year, operating under a large open-air theater tent.
 Its productions attract a total audience of about 50,000 from the Hudson Valley, New York City, and 40 US states.
+The company was known by the name "Hudson Valley Shakespeare Festival" until 2024, when they began constructing their first-ever permanent home, and removed the word "Festival" from their name.

-HVSF also performs William Shakespeare's works and live theater throughout the tri-state area by touring.
-The company has limited runs of its most popular programs through its "HVSF On The Road" series and brings student-oriented productions and education programs to about 50,000 elementary, middle, and high school students and teachers each year.
-HVSF's arts education programs also include training for early-career theater artists by way of its Conservatory Company, professional development for educators, and free audience engagement offerings before and after performances throughout the summer.
+HVS also performs William Shakespeare's works and live theater throughout the tri-state area by touring.
+The company has limited runs of its most popular programs through its "HVS On The Road" series and brings student-oriented productions and education programs to about 50,000 elementary, middle, and high school students and teachers each year.
+HVS's arts education programs also include training for early-career theater artists by way of its Conservatory Company, professional development for educators, and free audience engagement offerings before and after performances throughout the summer.

 History

-HVSF was founded by Melissa Stern and Terry O’Brien in September 1987 with an outdoor production of A Midsummer Night's Dream at Manitoga, home of industrial designer Russel Wright, in Garrison, New York.
-The following year, Boscobel House and Gardens agreed to host HVSF's mainstage season on the estate's expansive grounds, and that summer's production of Shakespeare's As You Like It was performed under a tent overlooking the Hudson River.
+HVS was founded by Melissa Stern and Terry O’Brien in September 1987 with an outdoor production of A Midsummer Night's Dream at Manitoga, home of industrial designer Russel Wright, in Garrison, New York.
+The following year, Boscobel House and Gardens agreed to host HVS's mainstage season on the estate's expansive grounds, and that summer's production of Shakespeare's As You Like It was performed under a tent overlooking the Hudson River.

 In 1994, the festival added a second show to its season and began hands-on, performance-driven education programs within area schools.
-In 2004, HVSF began to tour productions to middle and high schools.
-In 2006, HVSF acquired a custom-designed, open-air theater tent with seating for 540.
+In 2004, HVS began to tour productions to middle and high schools.
+In 2006, HVS acquired a custom-designed, open-air theater tent with seating for 540.

-The Hudson Valley Shakespeare Festival was the subject of a one-hour documentary and two hour film of a performance of Twelfth Night which premiered on the PBS affiliate WNET (Channel 13 in New York City) on September 18, 2008.
-The program also aired on WLIW (Channel 21 on Long Island).
+Hudson Valley Shakespeare was the subject of a one-hour documentary and two hour film of a performance of Twelfth Night which premiered on the PBS affiliate WNET on September 18, 2008.
+The program also aired on WLIW.

-More than 500,000 patrons have been served since HVSF's first season in 1987.
+More than 500,000 patrons have been served since HVS's first season in 1987.
 Terry O’Brien led the theater for 27 years, directing more than 30 productions, and stepped down as Artistic Director in December 2013.
-After a search for his successor, HVSF's Board of Directors appointed Davis McCallum as Artistic Director in May 2014.
+After a search for his successor, HVS's Board of Directors appointed Davis McCallum as Artistic Director in May 2014.

-In 2016, the festival produced a community-driven production of Thornton Wilder's Our Town with a cast of about 40 citizen actors from the Hudson Valley region, directed by John Christian Plummer.
+In 2016, HVS produced a community-driven production of Thornton Wilder's Our Town with a cast of about 40 citizen actors from the Hudson Valley region, directed by John Christian Plummer.

-In 2017, the festival mounted its first new plays: Pride and Prejudice by Kate Hamill (adapted from the novel by Jane Austen), and Lauren Gunderson's The Book of Will.
+In 2017, HVS mounted its first new plays: Pride and Prejudice by Kate Hamill adapted from the novel by Jane Austen, and Lauren Gunderson's The Book of Will.

-In 2021, the festival mounted the 2013 James IJames play The Most Spectacularly Lamentable Trial of Miz Martha Washington.
+In 2021, HVS mounted the 2013 James Ijames play The Most Spectacularly Lamentable Trial of Miz Martha Washington.